Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Phase diagram

 \subsubsection{The FP phase}

-With the increasing $J_4$, a FP order is induced where the strong bonds locate on the plaquettes with diagonal links.
-The mirror symmetry is now restored, but the $C_4$ rotation symmetry breaks down to $C_2$.
+{The FP phase} appears in the large $J_r$ region, in which the strong bonds are located on the plaquettes with diagonal links.
+The FP order is characterized by $\eta_x, \eta_y>1$ (or $\eta_x, \eta_y<1$) in the mean field Hamiltonian, and the value of the chemical potential $\lambda_z$ is suppressed to be zero by the ring-exchange interaction.
+The mirror symmetry is now preserved, but the $C_4$ rotation symmetry breaks down to $C_2$ (see Fig.\ref{fig:plaquette}(b) for illustration).

-The FP order is characterized by $\eta_x>1, \eta_y>1$ (or $\eta_x<1, \eta_y<1$) in the mean field Hamiltonian, and the value of the chemical potential $\lambda_z$ is zero and is suppressed by the ring-exchange interaction.
-Although the spinon spectrum is still gapless, the $Z_2$ gauge field is suffering from confinement (data of the fidelity matrix, scaling with size shown in Tab.\ref{tab:FP_overlap} in App.\ref{app:overlap}).
+Although the spinon spectrum is still gapless, the $Z_2$ gauge field is suffering from confinement (eigenvalues of the fidelity matrix shown in Tab.\ref{tab:FP} infer the confinement in large size limit).
 With the spinons being confined, an elementary excitation is the combination of a pair of spinons which carry integer quantum numbers.